programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 A web browser will now appear showing the html file with your visualization.
 The red circles, blue line, and green triangles are the result of our glyph method calls.
 Clicking the legend in the upper right corner will show/hide each glyph type.
 Note that Bokeh has automatically handled the creation of the grid-lines and tick labels.

 Along the right-hand side, the default toolbar is also displayed.
 The tools include drag, box zoom, wheel zoom, save, reset, and help.
-Using these tools, a user can pan along the plot or zoom in on interesting portions of it.
-Since this is a stand-alone HTML page, which includes a reference to BokehJS, it can be immediately passed to a coworker for exploration or posted to the web.
+Using these tools, a user can pan along the plot or zoom in on interesting portions of the data.
+Since this is a stand-alone HTML page, which includes a reference to BokehJS, it can be immediately passed to a co-worker for exploration or posted to the web.

 # Bokeh and Pandas: Exploring the WWII THOR Dataset

 In the previous example, we manually created two short Python lists for our x and y data.
 What happens when you have real-world data with tens-of-thousands of rows and dozens of columns stored in an external format?
-Pandas, a widely-used data science library, provides a ready solution to this problem and integrates seamlessly with Bokeh to supply real-world datasets to plots.
+Pandas, a widely-used data science library, is ideally suited to this type of data and integrates seamlessly with Bokeh to create interactive visualisation of data.

 ## Pandas Overview

 For the purposes of this tutorial, I will only touch on the basic functionality of Pandas that is necessary to produce our visualizations.
 The Programming Historian tutorial, [Wrangling Museum Collection Data with Pandas](http://programminghistorian.github.io/ph-submissions/lessons/wrangling-museum-collection-data-with-pandas), provides an excellent yet concise overview of Pandas that I would recommend for expanding your knowledge beyond the very basics touched on here.
 [10 Minutes to Pandas](https://pandas.pydata.org/pandas-docs/stable/10min.html) is an additional source of further learning.

 Pandas has quickly become the *de facto* Python library for data and data science workflows; its integration with other major data science and machine learning libraries has only fueled its rise in popularity.[^1] Pandas provides functionality to quickly and efficiently read, write, and modify datasets for analysis.
 To accomplish this, Pandas provides data structures that hold different dimensionalities of data.
 The `DataFrame` holds 2-dimensional data in the manner of a spreadsheet with rows and columns.
 It's through this object that we'll interact with our WWII THOR dataset.
-Let's examine the Pandas `DataFrame` and load our csv data into one.
+Let's examine the Pandas `DataFrame` by loading our csv data into one.

 ## Loading Data in Pandas